nibzo1/autopax/README.md

 Chrome extension - Testing tool for something

 The extension injects content scripts into pages to autopopulate fields.
-Autofill data is stored as JSON objects in localstorage.
+Autofill data is stored as JSON in localstorage.

 Speeds up development process for a project